dunglas/mercure/spec/mercure.md

 If the publisher is a server, it **SHOULD** advertise the URL of one or more hubs to the subscriber, allowing it to receive live updates when topics are updated.
-If more than one hub URL is specified, the publisher **MUST** notifies each hub, so the subscriber **MAY** subscribe to one or more of them.
+If more than one hub URL is specified, the publisher **MUST** notify each hub, so the subscriber **MAY** subscribe to one or more of them.

 Note: Publishers may wish to advertise and publish to more than one hub for fault tolerance and redundancy.
-If one hub fails to propagate an update to the document, then using multiple independent hub is a way to increase the likelihood of delivery to subscribers.
+If one hub fails to propagate an update to the document, then using multiple independent hubs is a way to increase the likelihood of delivery to subscribers.
 As such, subscribers may subscribe to one or more of the advertised hubs.

 The publisher **SHOULD** include at least one Link Header [@!RFC5988] with `rel=mercure` (a hub link